malahx/StockPlugins/GameData/StockPlugins/README.md

 #### Troubleshooting?

-For KerbalGPS, you need to rename all your satellite of your constellation with GPS in his name.
 All functions from Graphotron, KerbalEngineer, KerbalGPS, kOS, MechJeb, Protractor and Telemachus will be set on the pods/probes.

 #### Thanks!